 It is essential to review all loan documents before the signing appointment.
 Every loan package is different depending on the state and title company.
 Understanding the documents in front of you and reaching out beforehand with any questions will help you avoid errors at signing.

-Notarize.com states that a loan signing agents certifies financial and legal documentation as they pertain to loans, and a notary is a public officer that is certified to confirm or witness the signing of documents.
+Notarize.com states that a loan signing agent certifies financial and legal documentation as they pertain to loans, and a notary is a public officer that is certified to confirm or witness the signing of documents.
 So, you may be wondering, what loan documents need to be notarized?

 In most loan transactions, the Mortgage and Deed of Trust are documents that must be notarized.
 Without notarization, the mortgage note and title cannot be recorded.
 You may come across a Subordination Agreement in your loan documents – this prioritizes loan position and must be notarized to demonstrate agreement.
 A Signature Affidavit and an Affidavit of Owner Occupancy are commonly found in your loan packets requiring notarization as they are written confirmation statements.